 Most people don’t realize it, but the ketogenic diet has been around for nearly a century, having first gained popularity in the 1920s and 30s as a treatment for epilepsy and to provide an alternative to fasting, which was much less mainstream.

-But is it Safe?
+But is the Keto Diet Safe?

 Heart Disease Risks

 One of the biggest concerns and rumors about a high-fat diet is that the saturated fat will clog the arteries and lead to heart disease, which is simply untrue.
 Saturated fats have been blamed for heart disease for decades because some studies suggested that they raise LDL (“bad”) cholesterol levels.

 However, that data is misleading with regards to keto since the studies were observational (meaning macronutrient and calorie intake were controlled) and because the keto diet doesn’t encourage exorbitant amounts of saturated long-chain triglycerides (e.g. the fat found in grain-fed animal meats, grain-fed dairy products, shortening, lard, etc.).

 In fact, a 24-week study on the effects of the ketogenic diet in obese patients concluded that it helped decrease total triglyceride levels, LDL cholesterol, and blood glucose, while increasing HDL (“good”) cholesterol.